isomerpages/sla-geospatial/_initiatives/Singapore Geospatial Master Plan.md

 Geospatial Hub’.
 This will be done via the three following strategies:</p>
 <hr>
 <h4>Mainstreaming</h4>
-<p>The potential of geospatial information and technology will be maximised
+<p>Maximising the potential of geospatial by embedding its adoption in mainstream
-through embedding its adoption in mainstream society, enabling it to impact both traditional and non-traditional user sectors.</p>
+society.
+Target sectors incluide the social, healthcare, and economic sectors, with initiatives promoting inclusivity, preventive healthcare and innovation.</p>
 <hr>
 <h4>Deepening Capabilities</h4>
 <p>Geospatial capabilities across both the public and private sector will